Gizra/Gizra-Way-Book/our_brand.md

 ### High Standards

 This is our core.
-We work at keeping high standards and it pays off because we have become experts clients turn to.
-This is reflected on all aspects, from development to account managers and even the way we conduct out sales process.
+We work at keeping high standards and it pays off because we have become experts that clients turn to.
+This is reflected in all aspects, from development to account managers and even the way we conduct our sales process.

 ## Our Purpose

 A general problem our industry faces is the high failure rate of web projects.
 This is due to numerous reasons such as bad project management or low quality code.
-The projects usually do not meet any of the three criteria of success: being on time, in budget, with happy clients/ users.
+The projects usually do not meet any of the three criteria of success: being on time, in budget, with happy clients/users.

 So, if we intersect the Gizra Way with what is going on outside, our purpose becomes clear:

 For Gizra, the world will be a better place if more web projects realize that there is a better way.

 ## Our Position